 AR Invoices in Foreign Currencies: General Information

-In MYOB Advanced, multicurrency functionality is supported for AR documents.
+In MYOB Acumatica, multicurrency functionality is supported for AR documents.
 The system recalculates all transactions made in a foreign currency to the company's base currency.
 To record the difference resulting from rounding during currency conversion, the system uses the rounding gain and loss accounts specified for the document currency on the Currencies (CM202000) form.
 The small amount resulting from the currency rounding may be posted as a debit or a credit, depending on its sign.

 Learning Objectives